sundelinustc/IBMMA/README.md

 IBMMA has a pipeline to automatically run all steps of Meta-analysis (under development) & Mega-analysis.
 After installation, the users could run IBMMA by entering "**_python ibmma.py_**" in the terminal and wait for the final outcomes.
 IBMMA runs across data patterns (i.e., rows in the sheet "**_data_pattern_**") and statistical models (i.e., rows in the sheet "**_models_**").
 Please be patient to large datasets from multiple study sites, with diverse data types, and multiple statistical models.
 You may spend several hours to get the final outputs.

+**Very important: _fID_**: The subject's ID that is unique in the same dataset may be duplicated in data from different sites.
+For example, you may find sub_001.nii.gz in both study site A and study site B. Therefore, we need a new type of ID per observation.
+Here, "**_fID_**" is the combination of site name and subject's ID, e.g., Duke_sub001.
+IBMMA uses fID to match the demographic/ clinical information and the corresponding neuroimaging data files.

 **Step 1**: IBMMA search all files (data, mask, and information) based on their paths and patterns (part of the filenames) listed in "path_para.xlsx".
 It also generates a new folder "**_Processes_**" to contain all of the temporal outputs.
 It generates a file called "**_Subjects.csv_**" under the folder "**_Processes_**" to store demographic, clinical, and data (paths to data) information.

 -- Sheet "**_demographic_clinical_**" indicates the path to the .xlsx file and the name of the sheet for demographic and clinical information.